 Vitamin C deficiency often leads to loss of hair leaving it brittle and damaged.
 Amla is known to prevent premature greying.
 Premature greying is caused by free radical damage (deficiency of vitamin C) caused to the mealnocytes(cells which produce melanin a pigment responsible for the colouring of skin and hair).
-Amla is known to contain various bioflavonoids, polyphenols which helps in prevention destruction of these melanocytes.
+Amla is known to contain various bioflavonoids, polyphenols which help in preventing destruction of these melanocytes.

 Amla is known to be a fibrous fruit hence contributing to good digestion.
 It acts as a detoxifying agent helping in removal of toxins produced in our body.
 It has diuretic and laxative properties associated with it.
 It also has antibacterial and helps in curing ulcers.

 Amla also helps in Calcium absorption in a positive way.
-It helps in maintain our teeth, bones and nals.
+It helps in maintaining our teeth, bones and nails.
 It also provides luscious hair.
-Thus consuming amla can proves us various skin related benefits.
+Thus consuming amla can prove to us various skin related benefits.

 Amla being rich in iron helps in proper circulation of red blood cells.
 It also helps in effective artery function thereby reducing blood pressure.
 Due to its antioxidant nature it helps in cutting out free radicals and helps in prevention of heart attacks.

 There are various ways to consume Amla.
 The two major categories being Synthetic and Natural sources:

 Juice: used for treating cold, cough and cholesterol levels.

 Amla Candy: is rich in antioxidants, helps in digestion and acidity control as it is rich in fibre.

 Amla oil Extract : It is used to strengthen scalp and hair, reduce premature greying and eliminate dandruff.

 Amla powders: it is also used for hair as well as in digestion, one can always incorporate these powders as a hair mask or as a skin mask.